Back to all posts

 For instance, if you write about the benefits of prenatal massage, you could link to information from the American Pregnancy Association.
 This simple action tells Google that you are a trustworthy source of information, which can improve your site’s authority and visibility in search results over time.

-5 Best Practices for Href Links
+5 Simple Rules for Better Href Links

 When you’re searching online for the perfect massage, you click on a lot of links to find what you need.
 From a studio’s homepage to their list of services, these links guide your journey.
 As a business, we think a lot about how to make that journey as smooth as possible.
 A big part of that is making sure our website’s links are clear, helpful, and work perfectly every time.
 It’s a small detail that makes a huge difference in helping you find the information you’re looking for, whether it’s about our couples massage or our studio policies.